 GASB Statement No. 87, Leases ("GASB 87") is effective for fiscal years beginning after June 15, 2021.
 GASB 87 requires recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
-Utilities is currently assessing the adoption of GASB 87 and the impact it will have on the financial statements.
+Utilities adopted GASB 87 effective January 1, 2022.
+Refer to Capital Asset section of Note 2 for more information.

 GASB Statement No. 93, Replacement of Interbank Offered Rates ("GASB 93") is effective for fiscal years beginning after December 31, 2021.
 GASB 93 addresses accounting and financial reporting implications that result from the replacement of an Interbank Offered Rate.
-Utilities is currently assessing the adoption of GASB 93 and the impact it will have on the financial statements.
+GASB 93 has been extended by GASB Statement No. 99, Omnibus 2022 that extends the use of LIBOR, accounting for SNAP distributions, disclosures of nonmonetary transactions, pledges of future revenues by pledging governments, clarification of certain provisions in Statement 34, as amended, and terminology updates related to Statement 53 and Statement 63 are effective upon issuance.